 For the most part, with trusted suppliers, we can tell based on the common name – this is not the norm for other oils.
 Geranium Bourbon is grown in a specific region and is mostly used for fragrances rather than therapeutic purposes.
-Rose Geranium has a touch of rose fragrance.
+Rose Geranium is ever-so-slightly ‘rosy’ smelling.

 If your supplier provides the GC/MS evaluation for their oils, look for something with at least the compounds geraniol, linalool, and citronella – again, remembering that a trusted supplier is important.
 Any of these compounds can be synthesized for affordability in spite of lessened quality!

 Master the Art of Using Essential Oils at Home!
 To help you reach your health goals with essential oils, please be sure to take the time to learn the fundamentals of aromatherapy.
 To help you do this, we have created a 10-Part Video Masterclass that we want to give you an opportunity to watch for FREE.
 This is our gift to you for being part of our Natural Living Family All you need to do is reserve your spot by clicking HERE.
 We'll see you there!

 Geranium essential oil is a powerful therapeutic oil that is also relatively gentle and safe, used primarily in inhaled and topical application methods.
 Add it to your diffuser or topical blend to enjoy the following healing benefits.